Last Updated on February 18, 2023

 Dean Village is a quaint, storybook hamlet of a neighborhood just steps away from the more modernized areas of Edinburgh.
 It sits on the Water of Leith, the river that travels through Edinburgh and to the port of Leith on the North Sea.

 The village is one of the best starts to your Edinburgh weekend itinerary for its tranquility.
-And not to mention the first spot worthy of an Instagram pic!
+And not to mention one of the first instagrammable places in Edinburgh you’ll visit!

 St. Bernard’s Well